thomascowart3/ThomasCowart/README.md

 Driven Business Analytics student & Navy veteran bringing 4 years of robust analytics & IT experience.
 Adept at transforming complex data into compelling narratives and strategic insights for key decision-making processes.
+Interested in global business operations & supply chain analytics.

 <!---
 thomascowart/thomascowart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.